instruct-br/puppet-puppetagent/README.md

 #### Running acceptance tests

 Acceptance tests (Beaker) can be executed using ./acceptance.sh.
-There is a matrix 1/11 to test this class under Centos 5/6/7, Debian 7/8/9, Ubuntu 14.04/16.04, Scientific Linux 6/7 and Oracle Linux 5.
+There is a matrix 1/15 to test this class under Centos 5/6/7, Debian 7/8/9, Ubuntu 14.04/16.04, Scientific Linux 6/7, Oracle Linux 5/6/7 and SLES 11/12.

 If you want a detailed output, set this before run acceptance.sh